January 21, 2020

 Yes!
-Heavybit also operates an early-stage venture fund to invest in our accelerator member companies.
+Heavybit operates a venture fund to invest in our accelerator member companies.
 We pride ourselves on providing flexible capital.
 We don’t have fixed requirements on ownership or deal structures.
-We understand that today’s world early-stage companies capitalize themselves on different schedules with a variety of mechanisms and we adapt on a company-by-company basis.
-Our typical check size is $500K in a seed round and up to $1M in a Series A. As such we normally don’t price or lead rounds.
+We understand that in today’s world early-stage companies capitalize themselves on different schedules with a variety of mechanisms and we adapt on a company-by-company basis.
+Our typical check size is $750K in a seed round and up to $2M in a Series A.

 No!
 While we’d love to invest in every company as they join Heavybit, we realize that some of our accelerator companies may already be appropriately capitalized.
 We’re looking to partner with the best founders long term and have no requirements for investment in order to join the accelerator.

 Probably.
 Our primary concern is that our members have achieved initial product/market fit and are ready to start thinking about how to scale their business.
 This might include having built a strong early dev community, a popular and related open source project, or having landed a handful of PoC/Design Partners/Customers.

 Yes.
 About a third of our member companies join at or after their Series A.

 Yes.
 Heavybit has worked remotely with founders in Tel Aviv, Berlin, London, Stockholm, Taipei, New York, LA, Minneapolis and we’ve worked with completely distributed teams.
-We do suggest that you visit SF roughly every 6 weeks, but we recommend that even if you aren’t joining Heavybit.
+We do suggest that you visit SF occasionally to network with customers and investors, but we recommend that even if you aren’t joining Heavybit.
 Developer-first software is a global phenomenon, but the density of potential customers, partners, and investors in the Bay Area isn’t available anywhere else.
-We schedule regular bi-weekly check-ins and progress updates, and we can offer you office hours via video calls.
+We schedule regular bi-weekly check-ins and progress updates, weekly online events, and we can offer you office hours via video calls.

 After we’ve introduced you to the entire Partnership and team, we’ll announce your membership to the entire community.
 You can expect to participate in 1-2 activities per week during the duration of the program.

 Check out what some of our members have to say about the program in our Member Spotlights.